Data Centers in Joinville

 Natural Disaster Risk

-Risks from earthquakes and tropical cyclones are negligible.
-Site selection and facility engineering are crucial to mitigate the primary flooding hazards.
+Risks from seismic activity and tropical cyclones are considered negligible for this region.
+Site selection and facility engineering are critical to mitigate the primary flood risks.